Peter Warlock: Cologne, Oxford and London

-A female acquaintance at Christ Church described the 19-year-old Heseltine as "probably about 22, but he appears to be years older ...
+A female acquaintance described the 19-year-old Heseltine as "probably about 22, but he appears to be years older ...
 6 feet high, absolutely fit ... brilliant blue eyes ... and the curved lips and highhead carriage of a young Greek God".
 Although he enjoyed social success, he soon became depressed and unhappy with Oxford life.
 In April 1914 he spent part of his Easter vacation with Delius at Grez, and worked with the composer on the scores of An Arabesque and Fennimore and Gerda, in the latter case providing an English version of the libretto.
 He did not return to Oxford after the 1914 summer vacation; with his mother's reluctant consent he moved to Bloomsbury in London, and enrolled at University College London to study language, literature and philosophy.
 In his spare time he conducted a small amateur orchestra in Windsor, after admitting to Delius that he knew nothing of the art of conducting.
 However, his life as a student in London was brief; in February 1915, with the help of Lady Emerald Cunard (a mistress of Beecham) he secured a job as a music critic for the Daily Mail at a salary of £100 per year.
 He promptly abandoned his university studies to begin this new career.